 The S/Pro’s increased flex over the Lange LX above and plush liner pushes the price to a hefty $550, which is a significant investment for a beginner.
 As with the Lange, this is not the boot we’d recommend for those still debating whether they want to stick with the sport.
 But with one of the most foot-friendly designs on the market, as well as the performance and durability to last you for many years, the extra cost may be worth it.

 See the Men's Salomon S/Pro 100 See the Women's Salomon S/Pro 100

 What we like: Decent flex at a value price.

 What we don’t: Pretty basic liner.

-Sharing a $200 retail price with the slightly softer Nordica Cruise 60 above, the Evo is a great deal for those that will benefit from the added support you get with a 70 flex rating.
-We think it’s a great match for a lightweight advancing beginner—perhaps a teenager that hasn’t hit that major growth spurt.
-However, the PU liner is pretty basic, which knocks it down a few spots in our rankings.
+Sharing a $200 retail price with the Nordica Cruise 70 above, the Evo is a solid deal for those that want a true starter boot (it’s worth noting that at the time of publishing, we’ve seen the MSRP range from $180 to $220 depending on the retailer).
+Overall, we think it’s a great match for a lightweight advancing beginner—perhaps a teenager that hasn’t hit that major growth spurt.
+However, the plastic shell is quite basic and has a generic shape, which knocks it down a few spots in our rankings.

 See the Men's Rossignol Evo 70 See the Women's Rossignol Kelia 50